What Is Latigo Leather?

 “The combination of vegetable and chrome tannage also makes latigo more flexible and supple“

 1. Chrome tanning

-The latigo leather is first off all tanned with the help of chromium sulfate and chromium salt the leather industry uses the chrome tanning process the leather gets a softer and discoloration or shrinkage.
-While chrome tannage gives a leather a more rigid and durable finish The leather has a natural patina, while the former is tanned with chromium.
+The latigo leather is first off all tanned with the help of chromium sulfate and chromium salt the leather industry uses the chrome tanning process the leather gets softer and discoloration or shrinkage.
+While chrome tannage gives leather a more rigid and durable finish The leather has a natural patina, while the former is tanned with chromium.